annevk/orb/README.md

 ## Findings

-* It's unfortunate `X-Content-Type-Options` mostly kicks in after media sniffing, but it was not web compatible for Firefox to enforce it for images back in the day. (`X-Content-Type-Options` enforcement for specific callers, such as style sheets and scripts will remain and complement the above algorithm.)
+* It's unfortunate `X-Content-Type-Options` mostly kicks in after media sniffing, but it was not web compatible for Firefox to enforce it for images back in the day.
 * Due to the way [style sheet fetching works](https://github.com/whatwg/fetch/issues/964) we cannot protect responses without an extractable MIME type.

 ## Acknowledgments